Olive Garden Logo

 What does the logo symbolize, the Olive Garden Logo?

 The logo’s design, with its elegant, curling letters, resembles growing young plants, linking to themes of freshness, growth, and the lively essence of the Mediterranean.
-This choice reflects Olive Garden’s goal to offer fresh, quality dishes.
+This choice reflects Olive Garden’s goal of offering fresh, high-quality dishes.

 Why are there grapes on the Olive Garden logo?

 From 1998 to 2014, the logo included a bunch of grapes, which might have seemed out of place to some.
 This design choice was deliberate, meant to showcase Olive Garden’s strong ties to Italian culture and food.
 Italy is famous for its vineyards and winemaking tradition, key elements of Italian dining.
-Adding grapes to its logo, Olive Garden wanted to highlight its effort to offer true Italian tastes and customs in America.
+Adding grapes to its logo, Olive Garden sought to highlight its commitment to offering true Italian flavors and customs in America.
 The grapes next to the ‘Olive Garden’ name made the logo stand out, even if it seemed unusual.
 This was a thoughtful move to make the logo both eye-catching and unforgettable.

 Why did Olive Garden change its logo?